BalJoz1219/MinecraftModManager2026v1.0/README.md

+THE MODS HITBOX IS A LITTLEBIT UNDER THEIR TEXT!!!
+(Will be fixed later!
+Hopefully...)

 Help:

 First: You should run it when the Windows Defender popped up.
 You can check the .py if you are cautious, its not a virus, even tho the Widows Defender says it protected your computer.